 He listened politely, and I appreciated it, but once I stopped talking, he glanced down and exhibited far more skill with the form than my meager nine and a half days of experience.
 I allowed him to work in silence, but hovered just close enough to be conveniently available, or perhaps, just to enjoy the warmth of human contact, particularly this human.

 Bonnie joined our company, leaving the stack of finished copies on my desk.
 Her expression appeared to know more than I could interpret as she kept moving towards the entrance to her office at the end of the room.
-Through the glass window separating her from the outer space, I glanced back to see she settled at her desk with just a brief glance towards the counter, checking on the visitor more than on me and my simple victory over my test subject.
+Through the glass window separating her from the outer space, I took my attention away from the customer to see she settled at her desk with just a brief glance towards the counter, checking on the visitor more than on me and my simple victory over my test subject.

 After a brief review, he spun the paper around granting me the ability to read right-side up, and likewise execute the document.
 ‘Firewood.’
 I read it to myself and nearly read it aloud.
 He knew he wrote that, and clearly he seemed to know what he wanted, so the least I could do would be to get him on his way.
 “Thank you, let me get your tags and a copy of the request for you.”